 FAQ: Recording Acoustic Guitar.
 I’m a basic guitarist and I just want to record some songs (just acoustic guitar and vocals) onto my laptop.
 I previously had a Cakewalk program and I simply don’t have the time (and probably the ability!) to master something like that.

 I note with interest the USB microphones.
 If I’m just recording guitar/vocals would one mic be sensitive enough to record both or would I need 2 mics, or have to record 2 tracks?

-If you are on more of a budget then the Samson Go mic USB Microphone is also a fantastic little device, and you can again adjust the pickup pattern though obviously it won’t have quite the sensitivity of the C03U.
-It s possible to use more than one mic at once but probably in the first instance see how you get on with one.
+If you are on more of a budget then the Samson Go mic USB Microphone is also a fantastic little device, and you can again adjust the pickup pattern though obviously it won’t have quite the sensitivity of the Blue Yeti.
+It’s possible to use more than one mic at once but probably in the first instance see how you get on with one.